Almaden Minerals (NYSE:AAU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report sent to investors on Thursday.
+StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report report published on Friday morning.
 The brokerage issued a sell rating on the stock.

 Almaden Minerals Company Profile (Get Rating)